-Each semester Campus Safety Services conducts informational sessions to familiarize new students with the department, available services, reporting procedures, and university policies.
+Each semester Campus Safety Services conducts informational sessions to familiarize new students and their families with the department, available services, reporting procedures, and university policies.
 The presentation also includes risk reduction strategies and role-playing exercises focused towards managing the transition to the college experience and urban living.

-New Student Orientation also includes training and education on strategies for preventing and addressing sexual assault, dating and domestic violence, and stalking, including identification of resources for survivors and strategies for bystander intervention to prevent incidents.
+New Student Orientation sessions also includes information and education about preventing and addressing sexual misconduct, including sexual assault, domestic and dating violence, sexual exploitation, and stalking, as well as the university's misconduct policy.
+These sessions include identification of resources for survivors and strategies for bystander intervention to prevent incidents.

-49 SESSIONS
+44 SESSIONS

->7,500 PARTICIPANTS
+>7,000 PARTICIPANTS

-January February March April May June
+January March May June July August

-1 0 1 0 5 10
+1 1 5 7 11 19

-July August September October November December

-7 20 3 1 1 0